apache/druid/docs/development/extensions-contrib/iceberg.md

 This extension provides [IcebergInputSource](../../ingestion/input-sources.md#iceberg-input-source) which enables ingestion of data stored in the Iceberg table format into Druid.

 Apache Iceberg is an open table format for huge analytic datasets.
-Even though iceberg manages most of its metadata on metadata files, it is still dependent on a metastore for managing a certain amount of metadata.
+Even though iceberg manages most of its metadata in metadata files in the object storage, it is still dependent on a metastore for managing a certain amount of metadata.
 These metastores are defined as Iceberg catalogs and this extension supports connecting to the following catalog types:
 * Hive metastore catalog
 * Local catalog